vikramsoni2/homelab_infra/README.md

 # homelab_infra
 Ansible playbook to setup my homelab server on Debian 12

-# Tasks
+# Features

+* setup your server with cloudflare DDNS
+* installs nginx proxy manager to make all your docker services available through servicename.your-domain.com
+* setup wireguard vpn using wg-easy with GUI so you can connect to your server from outside.

-It performs the following tasks:
+The script performs the following tasks:

 * **Essentials** -
 Installs the essential packages listed in vars.yaml